-Here are a few ways that you can adapt to help your child develop different facets of this life skill…
+So if you are wondering how to help a child with social skills in life, here are a few ways that you can adapt to help your child develop different facets of this life skill

 Always remember that you are your child’s first teacher.
 He learns whatever he/she sees.
 You can’t expect your child to develop good social skills out of the blue when you spend most of your time doing chores or relaxing in front of the TV.
-Take your time out and interact with friends and family and slowly your child will start imitating you.
+Social skills in Take your time out and interact with friends and family and slowly your child will start imitating you.
 If your child continuously watches you swirling into a cocoon shell because you are too shy for conversations, chances are they will start doing the same.
 When going out or meeting new people, involve them in your conversations.
 Start by getting them to answer the simple questions which are often asked such as “What is your name?” or “How old are you?”
 These are some very basic questions but don’t answer them on your child’s behalf.
 Get your child to say it.
+Many of the top CBSE schools in Pune believe that good manners and behaviours come from social skills and thus teach them in school as well.

 Actions speak louder than words.
 If you want your child to be kind, be kind yourself.
 Just merely preaching without practicing won’t do any good to your kid.
 Your behavior speaks volumes, and your children will remember it far more effectively than what you have told them.
 If you want them to learn basic etiquettes, show them.
 For them to be polite, you need to remember saying sorry and thank you to everyone, including your children.
 By getting very angry or messing up a situation, don’t just behave like it didn’t happen.
 Rather, when you are calm talk to them and apologize for your behavior and make them understand that your behavior was inappropriate.

-- Importance of Eye-contact Encourage your children to look into their eyes while talking.
+Out of many social skills examples in general, making and maintaining eye contact is one of the crucial ones.
+Encourage your children to look into their eyes while talking.
 It leads to effective communication and helps build confidence.
 When you keep eye contact with the person you are talking to it indicates that you are focused and paying attention.
 It means that you are actually listening to what the person has to say.
 Many children may have eye-contact anxiety.
 You may have to put in an extra effort in that case.
 If your child has such issues, get them to talk to you, maintaining eye contact.

 Listening is a very important tool.
 Many people don’t listen and they try to jump in before someone finishes his/her statement.
 If your child does so, teach them to be patient listeners.
 Before they are good speakers they need to be good listeners.
 This is the key to building a good relationship.